 Labor minister pledges to speed up reform of labor market at AmCham luncheon meeting

-Minister of Employment and Labor Lee Jung-sik (right) talks with American Chamber of Commerce in Korea Chairman James Kim (center) at a meeting in Seoul on Tuesday.
+Minister of Employment and Labor Lee Jung-sik (fourth from left in front row) poses during a meeting with executives from the American Chamber of Commerce in Korea at a hotel in Seoul on Tuesday.
+Participants included AmCham Korea Chairman James Kim (fifth from left in front row).
 (Yonhap)

 South Korea has been outpaced by most members of the Organization for Economic Cooperation and Development regarding key labor-related indicators, a local business lobby found Tuesday.